js-prep/curriculum/w1/d1/readings/2-variables.md

 // => "Grant Kang"
 ```

 Simply use the **assignment operator** in a similar fashion to reassign the value inside the variable.
 What happens when you *redeclare* a variable with the same name?
-You might think that Javascript might prevent us from trying to redeclare a variable by the same name... but it doesn't.
+It's plausible to think that Javascript prevents us from trying to redeclare a variable by the same name... but it doesn't.

 ```javascript
 var fullName = "Jeremy Cho"